lingxz/blog/content/blog/2017-10-14-numerical-integration-of-light-paths-in-a-schwarzschild-metric.md

 $$r^2 \dot{\phi} = L = \text{constant}$$

-where an overdot refers to derivative with respect to an affine parameter.
+where an overdot refers to derivative with respect to an affine parameter $\lambda$.

 Using the null condition, we have